trueheart78/trueheart78.com/games.md

 ## :calendar: Awaiting Content [:top:][top]

-1. Assassin's Creed: Valhalla (XSX) [53.0hr] <!-- Nov 2020 -->
-   * Upcoming Quality of Life changes: one-handed swords!
-   * Haven't spent much time with this yet but deciding to wait on more DLC.
-1. SpiritFarer (XB1) [23.0hr] :green_heart:
-   * Waiting to play as I've lost close family recently.
 1. Sable (XSX) :green_heart: :new: <!-- Sept -->
    * Waiting for patch to fix the hitches.